EC3-Gang/cpp/docs/guide/stl-data-structures/README.md

 ## Deque

-Pronounced 'deck' or 'd-q', I don't give two shakes about how it's pronounced.
+Pronounced 'deck' or 'd-q', I don't give a damn about how it's pronounced.

 It's a vector on steroids, allowing you to insert (from the front) and append (from the back) elements.
 It can also pop elements from the front & back.